A Culpepper Place employee brings nutritious food and drink on a tray to a resident who is sitting in an armchair.

 • Decreased oral health.
 Similar to a loss in bone density, your teeth can begin to lose their structural integrity as you age.
 If you wear dentures, it can also cause problems if they begin to fit improperly.

 • Higher risk of hospitalization.
-Your immune system isn’t as strong as it was when you were younger, and failure to keep up with your nutritional needs can easily land you in a hospital bed.
+Your immune system isn’t as strong as it was when you were younger.
+This will increase the risk of food-borne illness or food poisoning which can easily land you in a hospital bed.

 What should I do to keep myself healthy?

-It doesn’t need to be a full time job to keep yourself healthy.
+It doesn’t need to be a full-time job to keep yourself healthy.
 By simply paying attention to your food intake, you can keep your body working at its best.
+By creating balanced meal plans rich in vitamins for seniors, you can proactively support your well-being without overwhelming yourself.
+This approach, while not a full-time job, empowers you to make mindful food choices that enhance senior health care, allowing your body to function at its best.

 Eat the right foods